Pillow Lab: 2022-2023

 Showing: November 12, 2022

 Sonya Tayeh is a New York City based Tony® Award-winning choreographer and director.
 Since paving her professional career, her work has been characterized as a blend of powerful versatility and theatrical range.
-Jennifer Freeman is an American choreographer, dance performer, and educator based in New York City.
+Jenn Freeman is an American choreographer, dance performer, and educator based in New York City.
 Most recently Freeman premiered a new work at The Festival des Arts de Saint-Sauveur.
 This year she was commissioned to create a new work for the Martha Graham Dance Company.

 Residency: November 14-20, 2022